richbodo/h2gc/README.md

 h2gc
 ====

-NOTE: This is not currently maintained, but I do maintain that the idea of a full-featured, cross platform, peer-peer monitoring client is important.
-I developed this for the Hacker Dojo reverse job fair.
+NOTE: This is not currently maintained.
+I maintain that the idea of a full-featured, cross platform, open-source, peer-peer monitoring client is important.
+I developed this minimal prototype of that (not peer to peer but with some neat added features) for the Hacker Dojo reverse job fair.

 The HitchHikers Guide to your Computer (H2GC) is a program that aims to give ordinary people a fighting chance to learn about and solve their own computer problems.